Event: FINTECH Circle Autumn Drinks 2025

 Helena Wardle:

-Only less than 10% of you can actually access it, but it’s mind-blowing important and I can only say that to you because I have worked with hundreds of clients and what these guys are doing is phenomenal.
-That is really life-changing.”
+Only less than 10% of you can easily actually access financial advice, but it’s mind- blowingly important, and I can only say that to you because I have worked with hundreds of clients and used this experience to develop a product which goes a long way to creating a solution.

-“…The challenge is it just doesn’t know anything about you, and it’s not going to do any work to find that out, because AI predicts a response that you want to hear that’s effectively how it works, so we… built to work with the flaws of AI and really navigated that with other technology solutions as a combined sort of solution.
+“…The challenge is that it just doesn’t know anything about you, and it’s not going to do any work to find that out, because AI predicts a response that you want to hear and that’s effectively how it works, so we built something to work with the flaws of AI and linked that with other technology solutions as a combined sort of solution.

-“Coming to you, we’ve got lots of founders here in the room, and we’ve had so many new text changes in the last few years.
+“Coming to you, we’ve got lots of founders here in the room, and we’ve had so many new tech changes in the last few years.”

-Can you summarize what is the best way still to launch a business in the world?”
+“Given the changes, can you summarize the best way to launch a business in the world?”

 Chris Blundell:

-“Partnerships have their place, LLPs do, but on the whole, most people choose companies because companies are the best way forward.”
+“Partnerships have their place, whether limited or unlimited, but on the whole, most people choose companies because companies are the best way forward.”

-1) They provide you with protection as an investor, as an owner, your losses are limited to what you put into the company.
-And as well, the tax rate in a company is lower than as an individual.
-So as a partnership, or as a partner in a partnership like myself, or as a sole trader, you will be paying 45% tax and national insurance on top of that.
+Companies provide you with protection as an investor and as an owner; your losses are limited to what you put into the company.
+Also, the tax rate in a company is lower than it would be for an individual.
+As a sole trader or as a partner in a partnership, like me, you will be paying 45% tax and national insurance on top of that on your earnings.

-Whereas in a company, the rate is 20, 25%.
-Admittedly, the company, once it makes profits, when it gets to that point, the money’s going to be in the company and the next trick is how to get the money out of the company in such a way as to be tax efficient.
-While it’s in the company, the best way forward is always just to claim the expenses that you can.”
+In a company, the rate of tax on the company itself, corporation tax, is 25%.
+Admittedly, once the company makes profits, those profits are in the company, and the next trick is how to get the money out of the company in such a way as to be tax-efficient.
+While it’s in the company, the best way forward is always to claim all the expenses that you can.”

-“…So whether that’s claiming capital allowances and annual investment allowance, that’s 100% in both cases, on anything you want to, any tech, any equipment that you purchase, you can run it off against the business.
-And even if you’re making a loss, don’t worry about that because the loss, the capital allowances that you make will continue to be a loss to be carried forward to be offset against future profits as and when you make them.”
+“…So, whether the expenses you are claiming are capital allowances and the annual investment allowance, that’s a 100% claim in both cases on anything you want to, any tech, any equipment that you purchase, you can set it off against the business profits.
+And even if you’re making a loss, don’t worry about that because the capital allowances can be carried forward to a future year to be offset against future profits as and when you make them.”

 Chris continued:

-“…It will grow and as it grows you will end up finding with compound interest, compound rates, that becomes a hugely valuable asset to you towards the end, provided that you don’t have to pay inheritance tax on it.”
+“…It will grow and as it grows you will end up finding with compound growth, that will become a hugely valuable asset to you in time by the time of your retirement, provided you don’t have to pay IHT on it.
+It’s early days yet as to what the strategy will be post 2027 to minimise IHT on your pension fund”

-Capital gains tax rates are at 24% at the minute.
-They’ve gone up from 20%.
-And if you qualify for what used to be known as entrepreneurs relief, now business asset disposal relief, essentially for an unquoted company, shares will qualify for that, is a tax rate that is now 14%, but only for this year, it’s 18% next year when it will go up, but nonetheless still better than 24%.”
+Capital gains tax rates are at the rate of 24% at the moment.
+They’ve gone up from 20% and if you qualify for what used to be known as entrepreneurs relief, now business asset disposal relief, essentially for an unquoted company, the shares will qualify for a reduced tax rate that is now 14%, but only for this year; it will be going up to 18% next year, but nonetheless still better than 24%.”

-So having shares is the best thing to do in terms of an exit.”
+So having shares is the best thing where an exit is concerned.”

 Susanne: What other things can you do?